A reappraisal of Lagrangians with non-quadratic velocity dependence and branched Hamiltonians: A generalized class of Lagrangians yielding branched Hamiltonians

 Let us focus on the case with $k=1$.
 Performing a Taylor expansion for $v$ near zero, we can write $L(x,v) \approx C(-1+\frac{v}{3}+\frac{v^2}{9}+O(v^3))-V(x)$.
 While the first term is merely a constant and the second term contributes to the boundary of the action and therefore does not influence the equations of motion, the third term yields the kinetic structure:

 Thus, for small velocities, the action results in the usual Newtonian form of the equations of motion.\\

-On the other hand, for large velocities, we have a rather nontrivial scenario which leads (for finite, positive-integer values of $k$) to a non-convex function of $v$.
-The curvature term corresponding to the quantity $\frac{\partial^2L}{\partial v^2}$ changes sign at just the point $v=1$.
+For the large velocities, on the other hand, we have a less trivial scenario which leads (for finite, positive-integer values of $k$) to a non-convex function of $v$.
+The curvature term corresponding to the quantity $\frac{\partial^2L}{\partial v^2}$ changes sign at the point $v=1$.
 Thus, $L(x,v)$ may be interpreted as a single pair of convex functions that have been judiciously pieced together.
-Now, from the Lagrangian given in Eq. $(\ref{one})$, the canonical momentum can be easily calculated to be
+Now, from the Lagrangian $(\ref{one})$, the canonical momentum can be calculated,

-Inverting the relation we observe at once that the velocity variable $v(p)$ emerges as a double-valued function of $p$:
+Inverting the relation we observe that the velocity variable $v(p)$ emerges as a double-valued function of $p$:

 Corresponding to the two signs above, a pair branches of the Hamiltonian, namely, $H_{\pm}(x,p)$ will appear.
 Specifically, for any positive-integer value of $k$, these may be identified to be